Project Collaborators:David P. Giedroc (Indiana University Bloomington)

 |Comparison of the Population Kinetics calculated using different methods.|

-Prediction of the Plasmid Replication Rate of ColE1 RNAII: ColE1 RNAII (200 nucleotides) regulates the replication of E. coli ColE1 plasmids through its folding kinetics.
+ColE1 RNAII (200 nucleotides) regulates the replication of E. coli ColE1 plasmids through this folding kinetics.
 The slower it folds, the higher the plasmid replication rate.
-A specific mutant, MM7, differs from the wild-type (WT) by a single nucleotide out of the 200 nucleotide sequence.
+A specific mutant, MM7, differts from the wild-type (WT) by a single nucleotide out of the 200 nucleotide sequence.
 This mutation causes it to fold slower while maintaining the same thermodynamics of the native state.
 Thus, the overall plasmid replication rate increases in the presence of MM7 over the WT.
 In the figure below, we compare simulated folding rates for ColE1 RNAII and its mutants against experimental rates.
 It shows the eigenvalues calculated using the master equation.
 Note that the smallest non-zero eigenvalues correspond to the folding rate.
 All eigenvalues of WT are larger than MM7 indicating that WT folds faster than MM7.
 It shows that our method identifies the same relative folding order as seen in experiment.

 |Comparison of the SD opening probability during the folding process.|